 Multiple devices on the same network consume the bandwidth of the network and cause buffering, primarily when the router cannot support a heavy traffic load.

 Therefore, when streaming videos, make sure your internet usage is limited across devices.
 So power off any internet-connected device that you're not using.

 By now, you know several reasons plus the most probable video buffering fixes.

 And suppose your video problems exceed prime video buffering, and have a corrupt or not-playing-video file on your local storage, you can fix that too.

 Because, there are tools to repair nearly all kinds of video file formats: MP4, AVI, FLV, MOV, M4V, MTS, 3GP, and even more.
 In fact, you can repair videos that got corrupt while shooting, recording, transferring, converting, and processing.

 But you'd ask: Which is the reliable software?

 Well, Wondershare Repairit is quite a good choice.
 There're two versions you could have a try.
 That's Wondershare Repairit Online Version and Wondershare Repairit Desktop Version.
-If your corrupted video is less than 200MB, then you could go to the Wondershare Repairit online video repair website because it's totally free and requires no download.
+If your corrupted video is less than 3GB, then you could go to the Wondershare Repairit Online Video Repair website because it's totally free and requires no download.
 Besides, it's super easy to use.
 Just simply upload the corrupted video files, then wait for the repair process finished.